Create a system health monitor

 - Calculate it over multiple test results: If you select this option, use the drop-down lists in the section to specify how the calculation should be determined.
 Optionally, selectMatch the state ifif you want to also use "X" number of identical test results as a trigger for a state change, where you set the value for X.

-For each of the Health Monitor states, specify the following:
+- What happens when this Health Monitor reaches a particular state?: For each of the Health Monitor states, specify the following:

 - The implications of the state: